 There are many different online business models, but they all share a common goal: to make money by providing a product or service online and doing so in a scalable way.

-1) Digital Information Products
+Digital Information Product

 This is one of the easiest online business models to get started with, and also the one I used to make my first dollar online.